All Products

 PolarDB:Join condition pushdown

-PolarDB for MySQL supports the join condition pushdown feature.
-After the outer join conditions of a derived table are pushed down, execution plans of the derived table can use indexes more efficiently, which can greatly improve the performance of complex queries.
+PolarDB supports the join condition pushdown feature.
+After the outer join conditions are pushed down into the derived table, the execution plan can use indexes more efficiently.
+This can greatly improve the performance of complex queries.

 Prerequisites

-Derived tables (or inline views) are widely used in complex analytical queries.
-It can simplify SQL statement construction and describe query semantics in a straightforward manner.
-In the native MySQL, if a derived table cannot be expanded in outer queries (including operations such as GROUP BY and aggregate functions), it must be executed in materialized mode.
-If an SQL statement involves enormous data (for example, a large amount of table data needs to be scanned), the execution efficiency is very low.
-After the outer join conditions of the derived table are pushed down, execution plans of the derived table can use indexes more efficiently, which can greatly improve the performance of complex queries.
+Derived tables (or inline views) are widely used in complex analytical queries to simplify the construction of SQL statements and describe query semantics in a straightforward manner.
+In the native MySQL, if a derived table cannot be merged into the outer query (for example, if it includes operations such as GROUP BY and aggregate functions), the derived table must be executed using materialization.
+If an SQL statement involves enormous data (for example, a large amount of table data needs to be scanned), the execution efficiency can be excessively low.
+After the outer join conditions are pushed down into the derived table, the execution plan can use indexes more efficiently.
+This can greatly improve the performance of complex queries.

 Scenarios

-• In complex queries, derived tables and outer tables that are joined in a nested loop manner.
-Because joined columns are at the inner layer of the derived table, indexes can be used to accelerate the materialization of the inner table.
+• In complex queries, derived tables and outer tables are joined in a nested loop manner.
+Joined columns are at the inner layer of the derived table.
+Therefore, indexes can be used to accelerate the materialization of the inner table.
 Accurate statistics are required to ensure that a large amount of data can be filtered out at the inner layer after join conditions are pushed down.

-• When join conditions are pushed down in inner queries and if indexes can be effectively used and a large amount of data is filtered out, a more efficient execution plan is generated.
+• After join conditions are pushed down, if indexes can be effectively used and a large amount of data is filtered out, a more efficient execution plan is generated.
 The join condition pushdown feature depends on the cost calculation capability of the optimizer to intelligently determine whether to push down outer join conditions.

 Usage

-You can use the loose_join_predicate_pushdown_opt_mode parameter to enable the join condition pushdown feature.
-For more information, see Specify cluster and node parameters.
+You can use the loose_polar_optimizer_switch parameter to enable join condition pushdown, and use the loose_join_predicate_pushdown_opt_mode parameter to specify the nodes on which you want to enable join condition pushdown.
+For information about how to configure parameters, see Configure cluster and node parameters.

 Parameter